I-SaveRX: Why Isn't Alaska a Member?

 The State of Illinois launched the I-SaveRX program in October of 2004 to provide the citizens of Illinois with access to safe and affordable prescription drug refills.
 This program has generated significant interest in personal importation not only in Illinois, but across the United States as well.
 Four additional states have joined the program (Wisconsin, Missouri, Kansas, and Vermont), and several others have taken initial steps to do so.
 Almost 61,000 interested citizens have requested an enrollment form through the toll-free phone line or downloaded a form from the I-SaveRx website;14,600 have completed the enrollment process; and over 10,000 orders have been placed through the program, each with an average savings of 25 to 50 percent.

 The demonstrated safety and success of the I-SaveRx program has prompted ever increasing numbers of Illinoisans and citizens of other participating states to import drugs from Canada and elsewhere around the world.
 On a national level, public opinion has revealed overwhelming and widespread support for federal legislation that would expand the importation of prescription drugs to wholesalers and pharmacies, with the goal of lowering pharmaceutical prices for all Americans.
-Unfortunately, the White House and the majority of the legislative leadership in Washington, D.C., have not pursued such legislation, and importation therefore remains available only to individuals for their own personal use.
+Unfortunately, the White House and the majority of the legislative leadership in Washington, D.C., have not pursued such legislation, and importation therefore remains available only to individuals for their own personal use. [source: Austrialia and New Zealand: Recommended Expansion of the Illinois Personal Importation Program, page 3]

 The idea of “personal drug reimportation” has become very popular in recent years, as prescrption drug prices have been pushed beyond peoples ability to pay for them, and despite the Bush administration’s obstacles to allow people to shop internationally for their prescription drugs.
 Anyone can hop on the Internet, plug “buy drugs from Canada,” or some similar phrase, into Google, and find dozens or hundreds of willing sellers.
 The problem is, the buyer has no idea who is on the other side of the Google entry.
 Are they crooks or frauds?
 Are the medications real, fakes, or out of date?
 You just don’t know–except with I-SaveRX you do know.
 Here is part of the message the I-SaveRX website provides inquiring physicians: